Slayground: Reception

+Box office

+The film was not a success at the box office.

+Critical

 The Monthly Film Bulletin wrote: "Flashdance meets film noir for this disappointingly lame front-runner from the new EMI stable.
 A directing début for Terry Bedford, formerly lighting cameraman for Adrian Lyne then for Monty Python and the Holy Grail and Jabberwocky, and now teamed with commercials cameraman Stephen Smith, Slayground is full of portentous camerawork that loads even a simple bus-stop arrival with heavily irrelevant suspense. ...
 Slayground offers a beginner's course in customary crimethriller images, culminating in the fairground shoot-out, all ho-ho masks and halls of mirrors, for those who may have forgotten how these things always used to be done.
 Littered with fashionably upright corpses, the film offers the ultimate affront in the concept of its gloating, faceless killer, fountaining bullets as from the hosepipe of a demented gardener (our team has scrupulously noted Assault on Precinct 13 along with Lady from Shanghai and Bugsy Malone), and almost as immune to retaliation as the bogeyman in Halloween.
 Rather as with the mystery girl at the start – and, for that matter, the film's title itself – his presence seems to mean something but nobody, it appears, could quite remember what."

 Leslie Halliwell said: "One of those tedious and violent films in which the criminal wins out; slickness seems to make it worse."

+Filmink magazine called it "almost a text book example of how not to adapt a novel.
+Very little is kept from the original..
+Instead, there’s three other stories going on – one about a killer trying to get Stone on behalf of a vengeful father, another about a teen Lolita who kills men who pick her up, and another about ex criminal Terry trying to establish a new life in Blackpool with his lady...
+None of these stories are done well."
+The magazine added "The movie completely betrays the character of Parker, one of the great bad-asses in literature" but praised the acting, production design and action sequences.